-- The site sits within R20 Glassgreen, Elgin South which has been largely progressed. - As the site had already been stripped in preparation for the consented layout, and development remains ongoing at the adjoining South Glassgreen housing phase, it currently forms part of the wider building site. - The site area subject of amendment extends to approximately 0.58 hectares.
-The Section 42 element of the application relation to overall Elgin South phasing plan, with the phasing being updated to reflect the layout as contained with the updated Elgin South Masterplan.
-In summary the emphasis of the phasing in Elgin South has now swung westward, with the phases east of Linkwood West left until last.
+- The site sits within R20 Glassgreen, Elgin South which has been substantively progressed. - As the site had already been stripped in preparation for the consented layout, and development remains ongoing at the adjoining South Glassgreen housing phase, it currently forms part of the wider building site. - The site area subject of amendment extends to approximately 1.16 hectares and was originally agricultural land, but has now been partially committed with roadways and is being used as a construction compound.